threedaymonk/footswitch/README.md

 # MIDI footswitch

-This implements a USB MIDI footswitch on a Raspberry Pi Pico micrcontroller.
+This implements a USB MIDI footswitch on a Raspberry Pi Pico microcontroller.
 It is configured to control an AKAI MPC X/Live/Live II/One/Touch.

 For pictures and details, see the [corresponding blog